carlst99/TrialManager/docs/google-forms/download-edit-entries.md

 !!! note
     We recommend that you only download the entries once they have closed, so that you don't confuse yourself with multiple datasets.

+!!! important
+    Do not disallow responses if you wish to continue collecting them!
+We only put this into the docs as per the above recommendation.

 ### Editing the entries in Excel/Google Sheets

 Quite often, you'll want to edit the entries, or at least browse through them in a more compact manner than what you can do in Google Forms.
 Reasons for doing this include: